 For those having pain from smooth muscle spasm, the pain may be severe enough to present to an emergency department.
 The history and physical examination will be directed to finding the source of the pain, while at the same time trying to control the symptoms.
-Kidney stone pain (renal colic) and gallbladder pain sometimes require anti-inflammatory narcotic pain medication and antinausea medication for relief.
+Kidney stone pain (renal colic) and gallbladder pain sometimes require anti-inflammatory narcotic pain medication.
+They are often associated with nausea and vomiting and these symptoms may also require treatment.
 Some patients with irritable bowel condition may also present with significant intestinal spasm.

 For patients with recurrent muscle spasm where the cause is not easily diagnosed by history and physical examination, testing may be needed to give direction as to potential causes.

 Blood tests may or may not be indicated depending upon the situation and whether or not the diagnosis can be adequately attained by history and physical examination.
 Tests may include a complete blood count (CBC) looking for anemia, electrolytes (especially sodium, potassium, calcium and magnesium), glucose, and creatinine (to check for kidney function).
 Thyroid function tests may also be considered.

 If muscle spasms are prolonged and ongoing and there is concern that muscle breakdown and damage is occurring, a creatine phosphokinase (CPK) blood test can be used to detect this.
 It is an enzyme released into the bloodstream by irritated or damaged muscle tissue.